Shivook

 A controlled A/B test in VWO.
 Same product.
 Same SKU.
 Same traffic source.
 Half the visitors went through the new funnel.
 Half stayed in the existing path.

 Put plainly: for every dollar the existing funnel earned per visitor, the new funnel earned a dollar and twenty one cents.
-That funnel is still running today, more than a year later.

 A new funnel is not automatically better than the old one.
 The only way to know is the test.